shastrihm/dropfind/README.md

 There may be cases where you want to terminate the program prematurely (i.e. before `-n` images have been processed) and cannot interrupt via the command line.
 To solve this, the script will monitor the directory specified by `-p` for a file named `stop.txt`.
 If `stop.txt` is detected, dropfind will terminate even if it is expecting more images.
 An acknowledgement `exit.txt` will be saved to the same directory so the user can verify that the script terminated.
 Note that directory is not deleted, so that must be handled by the user.

 ### Logging
-To help debugging when console output is muted, dropfind will write logs to `dropfind_log.txt` within the directory containing the script (`dropfind.py`).
+To facilitate debugging when console output is muted, dropfind will write logs to `dropfind_log.txt` within the directory containing the script (`dropfind.py`).
 Each time the script is executed, it will write script arguments, images it has performed inference on, and other information to `dropfind_log.txt`.
 Each script execution will be demarcated by a line of dashes within the log.
 To manage space, if `dropfind_log.txt`exceeds 500 lines before starting a new script execution, it will erase its contents and start over.

+In the case of exceptions raised during script execution, dropfind will write the exception and metadata to both `dropfind_log.txt` and `dropfind_errors.txt`.
+Unlike `dropfind_log.txt`, `dropfind_errors.txt` will not be automatically refreshed.